DataDrivenPortIndex/ddpi/README.md

 ---

-DDPI is a step toward building a precise and scalable port database for global shipping and logistics.
+DDPI is a step toward building a precise and scalable port database.
 This platform is designed to evolve, enabling more granular analysis and operational insights into maritime transport hubs.